 Practice Management Coordinator / Emergency Operations Coordinator

-Ms. Stout serves the Association’s membership as Practice Management Coordinator and Emergency Operations Coordinator.
-As Practice Management Coordinator, she is able to execute comparative analyses of health center operations and programs, thereby informing strategic improvements and bolstering management essentials.
-She assists health centers through financial feasibility studies for creation of new clinics, and through clinic assessments for expansion of established ones, by gauging program effectiveness and overall clinic flow, with offers of recommendations for improvement.
-Ms. Stout also serves as the Emergency Operations Coordinator and is actively engaged in the nuances of the requirements for CMS Emergency Preparedness Rule.
+As Practice Management Coordinator, Ms. Stout is able to execute comparative analyses of health center operations and programs, thereby informing strategic improvements and bolstering management essentials.
+She assists health centers through financial feasibility studies, clinic assessments, and by gauging program effectiveness and overall clinic flow.
+She also serves as the Emergency Operations Coordinator and is actively engaged in the nuances of the requirements for CMS Emergency Preparedness Rule.

 Ms. Stout has worked in the medical field for 25 years.
-She owned and operated a medical transcription business for many years and was manager of a large medical transcription and medical records department for Baton Rouge Family Medical Center.
-Following that, she was Office Administrator for Kip Holden, and later worked for Our Lady of the Lake Regional Medical Center.
 Prior to joining the LPCA team, she worked at the Louisiana Department of Health's Bureau of Primary Care and Rural Health as a Practice Management Consultant, and in the Office of Public Health Bureau of Performance Improvement.

 Ms. Stout earned a Bachelor of Arts degree in English and Speech Communication from Louisiana State University.